ronnymarca81/adecco/README.md

 ## Adecco

-This repository contains an application will be a login to enter it and a trello-type task manager with drag and drop.
+This repository contains an application with a login to enter it and a trello-type task manager with drag and drop.
 This [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ***This project allows you to login or register with your credentials (username and password), as well as recovering your access.
 Once you are in, you can create one dashboard for each of your projects, on it you can add cards with a task list.